ajahne/blog/_drafts/2020-4-18-the-first-90-days-chapter-notes.md

 - Proactively engage with your new boss to shape the game so that you have a fighting chance of achieving desired goals
 - Establish realistic expectations
 - Establishing a relationship with your boss dos an don'ts, page 90-93
   - Don't run down your checklist with your boss, have at most 3 things
   - Do clarify expectations early and often
   - Figure out what your boss cares about most?
-- What are three things that are important to you?
+    - E.g. "What are three things that are important to you?""
 - Planning for 5 conversations (page 93)
 - Under promise and over deliver
 - "What exactly do I need from my boss?"